 In January 2005, Pamela was approached by country music artist, Doug Stone, (artist of ‘I’d be Better off in a Pine Box,’ and ‘A Jukebox with a Country Song’) to hit the road as his keyboard player and backup vocalist, performing a 26 song set list made up of Doug’s top 10 country hits.

-From 2011-2012, Pamela collaborated with producers Ryan Rossebo and Josh Mendez in Nashville for her full length ‘Farmer’s Daughter’ album, which included ten songs, written or co-written by Pamela and Chris Gadler and featured Pamela’s long-time theme, the title track, ‘Farmer’s Daughter’ as well as the laid back island vibey ‘Getaway,’ which was co-written with Don Rollins (writer of the #3 country song of the entire 2000’s decade, ’It’s 5’oclock Somewhere.’)
+From 2011-2012, Pamela collaborated with producers Ryan Rossebo and Josh Mendez in Nashville for her full length ‘Farmer’s Daughter’ album, which included ten songs, written or co-written by Pamela and Chris Gadler and featured Pamela’s long-time theme, the title track, ‘Farmer’s Daughter’ as well as the laid back island vibey ‘Getaway,’ which was co-written with Don Rollins (writer of the #1 song of the 2000’s decade, ’It’s 5’oclock Somewhere.’)

 After a stint playing keyboards, sax and singing vocals on the road with the all-girl band, Mustang Sally in 2012, Pamela and Chris returned to the studio, this time recording a 3-song EP, collaborating with Chris’s dad, bassist Larry Gadler, (Willie Nelson, Flying Burrito Brothers, Johnny Rodriguez, Becky Hobbs, Curb Records) at his studio in southern California to record their sax infused holiday classic ‘Everyday a Holiday,’ which featured Larry’s do-wop background vocals.
 They also recorded the tongue in cheek ‘Duct Tape’ and ‘Natural State of Mind,’ which presented Pamela’s abilities on not just alto, tenor and bari sax, but also on clarinet, keyboard and accordion.
-Its lyrics and Cajun feel led to it being chosen as the runner-up for the Song of Arkansas by the Arkansas State Tourism Department in 2014.
+Its lyrics and Cajun feel led to it being chosen as the runner-up for the Arkanas state song by the Arkansas State Tourism Department in 2014.

 They also recorded a 6-song original EP with their band in Nashville, collaborating again with Pamela’s longtime friend and engineer, Bartley Pursley, as well as engineer and keyboardist, Steve Peffer (Alabama.)

 Pamela and Chris continued touring and performing live with their band ‘Pamela K. Ward and the Last Call Orchestra,’ with various band members across the U.S. from Olympic Hall in Seattle, Washington to Tropicana Field in St. Petersburg, Florida from 2012-2019.
-Pamela’s current band features talented world class musicians from across the country including drummers Herb Shucher and Noah Hungate, bassists Mandy Shucher and Jimmy Lykens, guitarists John McNally and Ellen Angelico and keyboardist Josh Wilson.
+Pamela’s current band features talented world class musicians from across the country including drummers Herb Shucher and Noah Hungate, bassists Mandy K. Shucher and Jimmy Lykens, guitarists John McNally and Ellen Angelico and keyboardist Josh Wilson.

-When not touring, Pamela can be seen live, performing her weekly residency, evening dinner shows, ‘Throwback Thursday’ and ‘Saxy Saturday with Pamela K. Ward,’ at Harry’s on beautiful Anna Maria Island in southwest Florida, where she resides with her husband, Chris Gadler.
+When not touring, Pamela can be seen live, performing her weekly residency, evening dinner shows, ‘Throwback Thursday’ and ‘Saxy Saturday with Pamela K. Ward,’ at Harry’s on beautiful Anna Maria Island in southwest Florida, where she currently resides with her husband, Chris Gadler.

 Pamela is also honored to regularly perform ‘The Star Spangled Banner’ and ‘O Canada’ for Major League Baseball, representing both the Pittsburgh Pirates and the Tampa Bay Rays.